-- 4. HOLDING THE TORCH The best way to hold the welding torch is the way it feels most comfortable to you.
-While practicing to use your new welder, experiment holding the torch in different positions until you find the one that seems to work best for you. - 5.
+- 1. POWER SWITCH The power switch supplies electrical current to the welder.
+Whenever the power switch is in the ON position, the welding circuit is activated.
+ALWAYS turn the power switch to the OFF position and unplug the welder before performing any maintenance. - 2.
+HOLDING THE TORCH The best way to hold the welding torch is the way it feels most comfortable to you.
+While practicing using your new welder, experiment holding the torch in different positions until you find the one that seems to work best for you. - 3.
 POSITION OF THE TORCH TO THE WORK PIECE There are two angles of the torch nozzle in relation to the work piece that must be consider when welding. - a.
 Angle A can be varied, but in most cases the optimum angle will be 60 degrees, the point at which the torch angle is parallel to the work piece.
 If angle A is increased, penetration will increase.
-If angle A is decreased, penetration will decrease also. - b.
-Angle B can be varied for two reasons: to improve the availability to see the arc in relation to the weld puddle and to direct the force of the arc.
+If angle A is decreased, penetration will decrease also.

+- b.
+Angle B can be varied for two reasons: to improve the availability to see the arc in relation to the weld puddle and to direct the force of the arc. - c.
-- c.
 DISTANCE FROM THE WORK PIECE If the nozzle is held off the work piece, the distance between the nozzle and the work piece should be kept constant and should not exceed 1/4 inch or the arc may begin sputtering, signaling a loss in welding performance. - d.
-TUNING IN THE WIRE SPEED This is one of the most important parts of wire welder operation and must be done before starting each welding job or whenever the voltage setting or wire diameter is changed.
+TUNING IN THE WIRE SPEED This is one of the most important parts of wire welder operation and must be done before starting each welding job or whenever the voltage setting, or wire diameter is changed.

-- Prolonged exposure to the welding arc can cause blindness and burns.
+• Prolonged exposure to the welding arc can cause blindness and burns.
 Never strike an arc or begin welding until you are adequately protected.
-Wear flame-proof welding gloves, a heavy long sleeved shirt, trousers without cuffs, high topped shoes, and an ANSI approved welding helmet. - e.
+Wear flame-proof welding gloves, a heavy long-sleeved shirt, trousers without cuffs, high topped shoes, and an ANSI approved welding helmet.

+- e.
 Connect the Ground Clamp to a scrap piece of the same type of material which you will be welding.
 It should be equal to or greater than the thickness of the actual work piece, and free of oil, paint, rust, etc. - f.
 Select a heat setting. - g.
 Hold the torch in one hand.
 Hold the wire just off the work piece.
-(See HOLDING THE TORCH in a previous section if you are uncertain of the angle at which you will be welding.) - h.
+(See step 2 above: HOLDING THE TORCH, if you are uncertain of the angle at which you will be welding.) - h.
 Set the wire feed speed based on the thickness of material and the set-up chart on the back side of the wire feeder door. - i.
 Lower your welding helmet and pull the trigger on the torch and let the wire feed into the work piece to start an arc, and then begin to drag the torch toward you. - j.
 LISTEN!
 If the arc is sputtering, increase the wire speed slightly and try again.
 Continue increasing the wire speed adjustment until you achieve a smooth buzzing sound.
 If the wire seems to "pound" into the work piece, decrease wire speed slightly and try again.
 Use the wire speed control to slightly increase or decrease the heat and penetration for a given voltage setting by increasing or decreasing the wire speed slightly.
-Repeat this tune-in procedure if you select a new voltage setting, a different wire diameter, or a different roll of wire.
+Repeat this tune-in procedure if you select a new voltage setting, a different wire diameter, or a different roll of wire. - 4.
+WELDING TECHNIQUES